 For Glory of State, Primacy of Science

-The group said that the US has become complacent about its long time position as a world leader in science and that increased global competition in science demands decisive action if the country is to maintain its status.
+The group said that the US has become complacent about its long time position as a world leader in science.
+Increased global competition in science demands decisive action if the country is to maintain its status.
 The participants emphasized the need for better science education.
 Alberts brought up primary and secondary education, and they all discussed the importance of improving college curricula.
-They stressed that appreciation of the scientific process and experimentation should be a more central part of liberal arts education, and that all students, not just those who show great promise to be scientists, should learn and experiment at science.
+They stressed that learning about the scientific process and experimentation should be made a central part of liberal arts education, and that all students, not just those who show great promise to be scientists, should learn and experiment at science.

-Thinking scientifically is not only important to understanding science, these leaders pointed out, but to processing of all complex problems; the goal is not only to resist "the dogma of talk radio" but to be an active participant in democracy. (they ran with the science is democracy idea)
+Thinking scientifically is not only important to understanding science, these leaders pointed out, but to processing any complex problem.
+The goal is to resist "the dogma of talk radio" and to be an active participant in democracy.
+(They ran with the 'science is democracy' idea)

-They all nodded, agreeing with one scientist who crisis in science to a frog sitting in the pot of water as the heat gets turned up.
-According to this allegory a frog that sits in cold water will stay and perish when the temperature is raised (by some demented frog torturer).
+They all agreed when one scientist compared science to a frog sitting in the pot of water as the heat gets turned up.
+According to the allegory a frog that sits in cold water will stay and perish when the temperature is raised (by some demented frog torturer).
 When I heard this I applied the critical thinking and research skills that only scientific training can hone, and learned that the frog tale is an urban myth.
 The good news is that apparently frogs save themselves rather than fatally habituating to hot water -- though to be honest, mine is second hand information.
-Apart from urban myths, the urgency for science in America is real, as is the human tendency to disastrously ignore problems that creep up on us.
+Apart from urban myths, the urgency for science in America is real, as is the human tendency to disastrously ignore problems like global that creep up on us.
+It's not all about science.

 The scientists expressed nervous concern that our leaders be able to "connect the dots".
 A president needs to lead the nation to an understanding of science's central place in society and needs to focus attention on fundamentals like education and funding in order to assure both the nation's preeminence in science and increased public understanding of science.
 Politicians need to support science in a broad cross-disciplinary way, they said.
 The goal should not be to tackle a series of individual problems but to recognize the commonalities across disciplines and build a foundation upon which science progress thrives with long-term bipartisan support.

 Rose asked whether there was enough interest in science among voters to warrant a presidential science debate, adding ""voters are there if you can get on the right side of it".
-The scientists righted course, expressing incredulity that there weren't already strong public science platforms, and supporting a debate to reassure Democrat and Republican voters of candidates' commitments to national competitiveness via science.
+The scientists expressed incredulity that there weren't already strong public science platforms, and supported a debate to reassure Democrat and Republican voters of candidates' commitments to national competitiveness via science.

 Here's the link to watch/listen to the video its entirety.